 - Nester's Square - Nester's Market

-- Whistler North - Municipal Hall (all passes including 6-month and 12-month passes)
+- Whistler Village - Whistler Visitor's Center, The Grocery Store and Municipal Hall, (all passes including 6-month and 12-month passes)

 - Cheakamus Crossing - Hostelling International (HI) - Whistler